 30 students.
 Admission preference is given to North Carolina residents.

 Contact the ECU Financial Aid Office at 252-328-6610.
 You must notify the Cashier's Office if you have Financial Aid to have your records coded.
-For possible sources of funding for your graduate education, please to the ECU Grad School Financial Aid website.
+For possible sources of funding for your graduate education, please view the ECU Graduate School Financial Resources.
 Scholarships in the PT Department are available for 2nd/3rd-year students.
 There are also several within the College of Allied Health Sciences.
-Visit the CAHS Financial Aid website.
+View CAHS scholarship opportunities

 The administrator in the PT office will register new DPT students.
 ECU does not mail paper bills to student's permanent home address.
 Students and their authorized users will receive email notifications from firstname.lastname@example.org to their Outlook Live student email when a new billing statement is available for review online.
 If fees are not paid by deadline, the classes will be canceled until payment is received.